CypherCrow/Bitna.AI/README.md

 # bitna.ai
-A project for the 2021 PyTorch Summer Hackathon
+A project for the 2021 PyTorch Annual Hackathon

 ## Setup